melanchall/drywetmidi/Docs/articles/devices/Output-device.md

 In DryWetMIDI an output MIDI device is represented by [IOutputDevice](xref:Melanchall.DryWetMidi.Devices.IOutputDevice) interface.
 It allows to send events to a MIDI device.
 To understand what an output MIDI device is in DryWetMIDI, please read [Overview](Overview.md) article.

 The library provides built-in implementation of `IOutputDevice`: [OutputDevice](xref:Melanchall.DryWetMidi.Devices.OutputDevice).
-To get an instance of `OutputDevice` you can use either [GetByName](xref:Melanchall.DryWetMidi.Devices.OutputDevice.GetByName(System.String)) or [GetById](xref:Melanchall.DryWetMidi.Devices.OutputDevice.GetById(System.Int32)) static methods.
-ID of a MIDI device is a number from `0` to _devices count minus one_.
+To get an instance of `OutputDevice` you can use either [GetByName](xref:Melanchall.DryWetMidi.Devices.OutputDevice.GetByName(System.String)) or [GetByIndex](xref:Melanchall.DryWetMidi.Devices.OutputDevice.GetByIndex(System.Int32)) static methods.
 To retrieve count of output MIDI devices presented in the system there is the [GetDevicesCount](xref:Melanchall.DryWetMidi.Devices.OutputDevice.GetDevicesCount) method.
 You can get all output MIDI devices with [GetAll](xref:Melanchall.DryWetMidi.Devices.OutputDevice.GetAll) method:

 ```csharp
 using System;